-There are over 294,000,000,000 emails sent each day.
-294 BILLION.
-The average person receives 72 emails per day and spends up to 30% of their working day in their inbox.
-That’s a lot of competition.
-To give yourself the best chance of cutting through with your email marketing you need to send emails your customers love.
+To give yourself the best chance of cutting through with your email marketing, you need to send emails your customers love.

-By thinking about each customer’s current relationship with your business you can send emails each individual customer will find relevent.
+By thinking about each customer’s current relationship with your business, you can send emails each individual customer will find relevant.
 Here are six ways you can send emails your customers will love.

 …to much more complex statistical models that try and factor in a whole range of historical data and future estimates.

-For example, why not offer new customers, who have subscribed but never bought, a discount.
-Give past, loyal customers access to a ‘hidden’ series of products for the new season as a reward for their loyalty they get early access.
+For example, why not offer new customers — who have subscribed but never bought — a discount.
+Give past, loyal customers access to a “hidden” series of products for the new season as a reward for their loyalty.

 A clever, more advanced trick, is to use trigger-based emails to send very specific emails to your customers based on what they do on your site.

-Setting up emails like this can be done with good lifecycle email marketing software that allows you to track your customers’ actions and trigger a series of emails to users who look at product category ‘cameras’ but do not checkout.
+Setting up emails like this can be done with good lifecycle email marketing software that allows you to track your customers’ actions and trigger a series of emails to users who look at product category (cameras, for example) but do not checkout.

-Use your customers’ information to segment when sending marketing emails and you’ll be ahead of the majority of online businesses that simply send similar offers week-in-week-out!
+Use your customers’ information to segment when sending marketing emails and you’ll be ahead of (or at the very least on par with) your competition!